miskolc/git/README.md

-  # # RoR sample application
+  # # Fresone

- This is the sample application :)
+ This is a social networking webapp

- Another line with git

- aGAIN